domdicarlo/power_personality/variable_guide.md

 This is an explanation of each variable given in the final tidy dataframes output at the end of the power_personality_cleaner.Rmd script.

-Each variable in this list also refers to its item number in its respective assessment.
+Each variable in this list also refers to its item number in its respective assessment, found in the "Assessments" folder.

 **MSOI**